Creating Ceramic Designs Using Tape

 Learn how to easily make clean lines and patterns using tape as a resist on ceramic surfaces.

 By Molly Hatch

-In New Ceramic Surface Design, Molly Hatch helps you take your ceramic project to the next level with easy ideas for drawing, printing, painting, and stenciling on clay surfaces.
+In New Ceramic Surface Design (Quarry Books, 2015), Molly Hatch helps you take your ceramic project to the next level with easy ideas for drawing, printing, painting, and stenciling on clay surfaces.
 Each project is outlined with step-by-step instructions, along with hand-drawn illustrations and inspirational photographs of Hatch’s finished pieces.
 A faculty member at the Rhode Island School of Design, and an internationally shown ceramics artist, Hatch introduces innovative techniques using a variety of materials.

 Creating Ceramic Designs Using Tape

 Masking tape, washi paper tape—these are easily accessible materials and make for a great surface decoration tool on bisque-fired ceramics.
 I prefer to use washi tape as a resist, because it is easy to tear from the roll and remove from the surface of the bisque without leaving a residue behind.
 Most often, I use washi tape to create stripes in my work.
 It leaves a clean line with little to no cleanup required.
 Using washi tape as a resist is an easy way to get a straight line or controlled curved line on the ceramic surface.
 Using tape as a resist in ceramics is similar to using painter’s tape when masking off edges on a wall when painting your home.
 Use it to block out areas of decoration or to designate a clear edge when decorating work.
 The uses for tape as a resist are infinite!

 • washi tape or masking tape

 1. Clean your bisque piece with a damp sponge to remove any dust from the surface.
 This will help the tape stick nicely as well as prep the piece for adding underglaze and glaze.